 Choose somewhere quiet without interruptions where you can have a relaxed conversation.
-This could be at home, or somewhere quiet.
+This could be at home, or a quiet café.
 Sometimes it’s easier to talk openly when the focus isn’t just on the conversation you’re having, so you could suggest going for a walk or for a coffee to take the pressure off.

 Make sure you have enough time to chat.
-If you have a short amount of time to talk this can put more pressure on the conversation, and if you have to leave halfway through they may feel hurt or interpret your leaving in the wrong way.
+If you have a short amount of time to talk this can put more pressure on the conversation, and if you have to leave halfway through, they may feel hurt or interpret your leaving in the wrong way.
 Give the conversation the space it deserves.

-Don’t worry about not understanding everything that your friend is going through, or not knowing exactly the right thing to say.
-Don’t worry about giving advice either – simply by giving your friend the opportunity to talk, you are showing them that they are not alone and that you are there for them.
+- Don’t worry about not understanding everything that your friend is going through, or not knowing exactly the right thing to say.
+You don’t need to give advice, you simply need to listen to show that you’re there for them and that they’re not alone.

 If things get tougher